Friday 9 May 1941

 The British recently captured German weather ship Munchen near Iceland, securing prized Kriegsmarine naval codes, and today they pull off an even greater intelligence coup.
 U-100 (Kptlt.
 Fritz-Julius Lemp), one of the top U-boat commanders (he sank the Athenia on 3 September 1939), is operating off of Cape Farewell, Greenland and shadowing Convoy OB-318 as part of Wolf Pack West.
 Lemp attacks the convoy, and all goes well at first as he sinks to ships:

 Noticing the U-boat failing to sink, a boarding party from the Bulldog, led by 20-year-old Sub-Lt.
 David Balme, quickly rows over to the U-boat despite the ever-present fear that scuttling charges could go off at any moment.
-The Royal Navy sailors grab the extremely valuable Enigma coding machine along with its code books, rotor settings and charts.
+The Royal Navy sailors grab the extremely valuable Enigma coding machine along with its codebooks, rotor settings, and charts.

 After everything of value has been removed from the U-boat (including the submarine's chronometer), the British sink it (during a storm, so perhaps not intentionally) to maintain the secret of its capture.
-It is an astonishingly lucky find for the British Ultra operation at Bletchley Park, who have been in need of the equipment and information.
+It is an astonishingly lucky find for the British Ultra operation at Bletchley Park, which has been in need of the equipment and information.
 Of immediate benefit, the documents aboard enable the British to break the German Reservehandverfahren code, a reserve German hand cipher.
 The capture also becomes is a key step on the road to British scientist Alan Turing's first computer, Colossus.
 The capture of U-110 is so significant that it later is given the code name Operation Primrose.
 Winston Churchill will not even tell President Roosevelt about it until January 1942.

 |Fritz-Julius Lemp, Captain of U-110, KIA 9 May 1941.|